MurilloTox/CryptoExchangeSystem/README.md

 when switching users without ending the program's execution, any transactions that have been made will persist.

-Notes: Every time a transaction is successfully completed the value of the cryptocurrency in question changes, and the design patterns used were the structural design pattern MVC and the creational design pattern Singleton.
+Notes: Every time a transaction is successfully completed the value of the cryptocurrency in question fluctuates, and the design patterns used were the structural design pattern MVC and the creational design pattern Singleton.